Apply changes using securityadmin.sh

 | ||The alias for the root certificate, if any.|

-If you run a default OpenSearch installation, which listens on transport port 9300 and uses
+If you run a default OpenSearch installation, which listens on port 9200 and uses

 opensearch as a cluster name, you can omit the following settings altogether.
 Otherwise, specify your OpenSearch settings by using the following switches.

 | ||OpenSearch port.
 Default is 9200 - not the HTTP port.|

 | ||Sniff cluster nodes.
 Sniffing detects available nodes using the OpenSearch |